willrkwan/greyback-vegetation/README.md

 `https://openmaps.gov.bc.ca/geo/pub/WHSE_BASEMAPPING.FWA_ASSESSMENT_WATERSHEDS_POLY/ows`

-The watershed notebook performs the lookup and exports the selected polygon to `data/aoi/greyback_assessment_aoi.geojson`.
+The selected polygon is committed at `data/aoi/greyback_assessment_aoi.geojson`.
 The Streamlit app reads that local file and does not contact the WFS service.

 To use another AOI, export a polygon to the same path or change `AOI_PATH` in `src/aoi.py`.
 The file must contain at least one feature with a valid CRS.